Newbridge railway station (Ireland)

-Newbridge railway station is a station on the Dublin to Cork railway line and Dublin Commuter Service.
+Newbridge railway station (Irish: An Droichead Nua) is a station on the Dublin to Cork railway line and Dublin Commuter Service.
 It serves the town of Newbridge in County Kildare, Ireland and lies approximately 4 km from the Irish Army Curragh Camp.

 History

 The station opened on 4 August 1846 and was closed for goods traffic on 6 September 1976.